This article will unfold the most useful home gardening tips for first-time or beginner-level gardeners.

 Growing Vegetables Vs Flowers

-This is one home gardening tips that I got to know a few days back.
+This is one home gardening tip that I got to know a few days back.

-I casually asked my Uncle why don’t you grow some more vegetables on your terrace garden, to which he replied it attracts a lot of pests on the other hand flowers attracts beautiful butterflies, small birds and make the environment soothing with its fragrance.
+I casually asked my Uncle why don’t grow some more vegetables in your terrace garden, to which he replied it attracts a lot of pests on the other hand flowers attract beautiful butterflies, and small birds and make the environment soothing with their fragrance.

 I am not discouraging you to grow vegetables, my only aim is to make you aware that you should be prepared to deal with the pests.

-And you will be glad to know I have talked about making organic pesticide in this very article only.
+And you will be glad to know I have talked about making organic pesticides in this very article only.

-The next big thing is the soil or usually called potting soil that you are going to use for growing plant in a container (pot or grow bags or recycled buckets) or generally speaking in confined space.
+The next big thing is the soil or usually called potting soil that you are going to use for growing plants in a container (pot or grow bags or recycled buckets) or generally speaking in a confined space.

-This was quite shocking for me when I got to know that the soil used in container is not the normal garden soil.
+This was quite shocking for me when I got to know that the soil used in containers is not the normal garden soil.